Socially Beneficial Metaverse: Framework, Technologies, Applications, and Challenges: Framework of Socially Beneficial Metaverse

 \subsection{Ecosystem}

 The SB-Metaverse ecosystem provides users in the virtual world with a brand new experience that is different from the real world.
 The ecosystem layer enforces rules and operating procedures in SB-Metaverse, and it is the guarantee for maintaining the smooth progress of user activities.
+Ecosystem Layer aligns with the creator economy, virtual platforms, and experience layers and incorporates user-generated content (UGC), fair virtual economic systems, and personalized avatars.
 The ecosystem layer includes content creation, virtual economy, service provision and avatar.
 Next, we discuss content creation and virtual economy.